 Low HRV means there is less variability between heartbeats, or in other words, there is a uniform spacing between each heartbeat.
-This is an indication that your body is under-performing in the face of stress, whether from over-exercise, illness or pain, or psychological events.
+This is an indication that your body is underperforming in the face of stress, whether from over-exercise, illness or pain, or psychological events.

 On the other hand, a high HRV means that the spacing between heartbeats is more varied.
 Instead of a uniform 0.5 seconds between heartbeats, the spacing might be something like this: 0.5, 0.7, 0.3, 0.5… or any other variating sequence.
-This is a good sign, because it means that your body is responsive to stress, and your heart is adapting to changing stress levels quickly and appropriately.
+This is a good sign because it means that your body is responsive to stress, and your heart is adapting to changing stress levels quickly and appropriately.

 A higher HRV is associated with better health, as it indicates that the body’s stress response is more effective.
 But it’s not that simple.
-The meaning of “higher” HRV will vary from person to person, depending on all sorts of factors, such as age, biological sex, fitness level and overall heart functioning.
+The meaning of “higher” HRV will vary from person to person, depending on all sorts of factors, such as age, biological sex, fitness level, and overall heart function.
 HRV isn’t one-size-fits-all.
 What’s considered “normal” for you might be regarded as high for someone else, or vice versa.

 Importance of Measuring Your HRV